Voilett-Roze/asus/Disk-formatting.md

 ----
 ### 9. Reboot and mount disk

-Rebooting the router is highly recommended to remount a USB device.
-You may encounter errors with ASUS-WRT if you try mount manually instead of rebooting.
+Rebooting the router is highly recommended to remount the USB device.
+You may encounter issues with ASUSWRT if you try to mount it manually instead of rebooting.

-Reboot ASUS router with this command:
+Reboot the router with this command:

 `/sbin/reboot`

-If a reboot isn't possible then try manually mount the device.
-My example device sda1 with label SANDISK can be mounted with this command:
+If a reboot isn't possible then try to manually mount the device.
+My example device sda1 with label SANDISK can be mounted with these commands:

+`mkdir /tmp/mnt/SANDISK`

 `mount /dev/sda1 /tmp/mnt/SANDISK`